Are all ABA programs the same?

 Who will supervise my child’s program?

-Each child’s team typically consists of 1:1 Behavior Interventionists, a Parent Consultant or Program Supervisor, and a Board Certified Behavior Analyst (BCBA).
+Each child’s team typically consists of Behavior Interventionists, a Parent Consultant and/or Program Supervisor, and a Board Certified Behavior Analyst (BCBA).
 Upon the start of services, you will be assigned a Program Supervisor with experience and training in managing behavioral programs.
+A Director-level staff will also oversee your child’s program.

 How long is the assessment process?

-A functional behavior assessment typically takes 2-3 months to complete, depending on the availability of the family and the educational team, as well as the complexity of the child’s needs.
+A functional behavior assessment (FBA) typically takes 2-3 months to complete, depending on the availability of the family and/or the educational team, as well as the complexity of the child’s behavioral needs.
 After the assessment report is submitted to the funding agency, it typically takes 2-3 weeks for the services to be authorized.
 Sage Behavior Services strives to expedite this process whenever possible.

 What is a social skills group?